brikis98/yevgeniy-brikman-homepage/_posts/2010-12-19-flatland-and-my-adventures-in-stanfords.md

 across some modern art/poetry thing with the exact same title.
 The "author" explains on his [webpage](http://www.littleredleaves.com/LRL1/beaulieu.html):

-> For each page of Abbott’s novel I have traced, by hand, a
+> For each page of Abbott's novel I have traced, by hand, a
-> representation of each letter’s occurrence across every page of text.
+> representation of each letter's occurrence across every page of text.
 The
 > generated result is a series of superimposed seismographic images which reduce
 > the text in question into a  two-dimensional schematic reminiscent of EKG
 > results or stock reports.